-It Doesn’t Stop Collection Efforts—There’s a mistaken belief that being unbanked makes it impossible for creditors and collection agencies to pursue repayment.
+Some consumers mistakenly believe that being unbanked makes it impossible for creditors and collection agencies to pursue repayment.
 In reality, that’s not the case at all.
-In fact, what is likely to happen is creditors being even more aggressive, and using wage garnishment to recover what’s owed to them.
+In fact, what is likely to happen is creditors being even more aggressive, and using wage garnishment to recover what consumers owe.
 If you are intentionally unbanked due to credit issues, we have a better option.
 Credit Counseling and possibly, a Debt Management Plan, can help you address your debt and find a realistic repayment solution.

-Being unbanked means things like cashing checks and paying bills are going to be costly and time-consuming.
+Being unbanked means things like cashing checks and paying bills are costly and time-consuming.
 Those who are unbanked often must rely on check cashing services to cash paychecks because they don’t have direct deposit.
-They also have to pay bills using money orders, which adds a layer of time and additional expense to the process.
+They also have to pay bills using money orders, which adds time and expense to the process.
 And not having a debit card or checks means having to carry cash for everyday expenses such as gas and groceries.
-If cash is lost or stolen, there’s no way to get it back.
+If you lose cash or someone steals it, there’s no way to get it back.
 Pre-paid debit cards are an option, but they may carry high usage fees and can be hard to manage.

 Once unbanked, it can be challenging to get back into the financial mainstream, but it’s worth the effort.
 Some options for doing so include: